• Skip to main content

 Ingredients in glass bowls for spiced pepitas--salt, olive oil, pepitas, and cayenne and cumin.

 • Pepitas--I recommend that you use raw, unsalted pepitas here, but if you can only find salted pepitas, omit the salt from the recipe.
 You can find pepitas in the bulk section of well-stock grocery stores, or in health food stores.
 Store the raw pepitas in the fridge until you're ready to toast them.
+Got extra pepitas?
+Try one of these amazing ways to use pumpkin seeds.

 • Cayenne--If you are sensitive to spice, feel free to reduce the amount of cayenne.
 If you're uncertain of how much to use, start with a small amount and add to taste.